microsoft/golazo/README.md

 # Golazo Documentation

-A comprehensive documentation repository for the Golazo development methodology - a minimal team development process that excels in hybrid, asynchronous work environments while maximizing value delivery and team morale.
+This is a comprehensive documentation repository for the Golazo development methodology - a minimal team development process that excels in hybrid, asynchronous work environments while maximizing value delivery and team morale.

+You're at the main GitHub location hosting the unrendered markdownTelemetry.
+If you'd prefer to read more polished, rendered HTML, please visit https://microsoft.github.io/golazo/.

 ## Purpose